COUNTY CLERK STAFF

 Holidays observed are located on the front page of the County's website.

 The duties of the County Clerk are contained in 59.23 of the State Statutes.
-The County Clerk's office provides a wide variety of services to the public such as: issuing marriage licenses; issuing hunting and fishing licenses; issuing dog licenses; issuing temporary license plates; County Board proceedings; election results and general financial accounts of the County.
+The County Clerk's office provides a wide variety of services to the public such as: issuing marriage licenses; issuing hunting and fishing licenses; issuing dog licenses; County Board proceedings; election results and general financial accounts of the County.
 Please feel free to telephone or e-mail if you need additional information.

 It is the goal of the County Clerk's office to serve the public in an efficient and courteous manner.

-Staff: Robin Fisher, Chief Deputy Clerk; Rose Ziel, Deputy Clerk
+Staff: Rose Ziel, Chief Deputy Clerk; Rose Dull; Deputy Clerk

 IMPORTANT UPDATE - RESIDENCY REQUIREMENT